-4.4.
-Local open tender for contracts between EUR 100 000 and EUR 300 000
+4.4 Local open tender for contracts between EUR 100 000 and EUR 300 000

-In this case, the contract notice is also published in the Official Journal of the European Union, F&T portal and in the official journal of the partner country or any equivalent media.
+In this case, the contract notice is published in the local official journal of the partner country or any equivalent local media, and where necessary in order to ensure an adequate level of competition, in the Official Journal of the European Union, F&T portal.
 Publication in the local official journal or equivalent media is the responsibility of the partner country.